Backyard Birds of the Inland Empire

 In this seminal guide to the flora of the Santa Ana River, Oscar F. Clarke and his team have compiled descriptions of 900 plant species, accompanied by 3,200 images and illustrations.
 The book also serves as an introduction to basic botanical concepts and is arranged by evolutionary relationships, to aid readers in plant identification.
 Historical and cultural uses, plant diseases, and associations with insects, birds, and mammals of both native and introduced species are woven together with technical information to paint a rich picture of the flora of this region as well as to relate it to that of the rest of the world.

-The Flora is currently in its second printing.
-The RCRCD helped sponsor the first edition, and sells copies for $22.25 plus tax at the main office as well as at the Sycamore Creek Interpretive Center.
+The 2nd edition of the Flora sells for $22.25 plus tax and is avaialable at the main office as well as at our Sycamore Creek Interpretive Center.